MITgcm/MITgcm/utils/matlab/README.txt

   grepread.m                :: a new (from Aug 2001) useful script
-  griddata_fast.m           :: script to help use cube and netcdf griddata_preprocess.m     :: script to help use cube and netcdf ini_poly3.m               :: calculate in-situ density as MITgcm POLY3 inpaint_nans.m            :: used by interpickups.m (for topography mask) interpickups.m            :: interpolate mnc pickup files
+  griddata_fast.m           :: script to help use cube and netcdf griddata_preprocess.m     :: script to help use cube and netcdf makeblanks.m              :: script to choose cores and find blank tiles ini_poly3.m               :: calculate in-situ density as MITgcm POLY3 inpaint_nans.m            :: used by interpickups.m (for topography mask) interpickups.m            :: interpolate mnc pickup files